Where and How to Attack? A Causality-Inspired Recipe for Generating Counterfactual Adversarial Examples: Methodology

 \subsubsection{Latent Variable Intervention}

 When facing images, most of the existing methods modify them in the raw pixel space, which is, however, impractical and highly-cost in the real-world.
 To mitigate this issue and keep the realism of the generated examples, it is plausible to attack the latent variables $\vecrv{z}$ with semantics that determines $\vecrv{x}$, where each variable of $\vecrv{z}$ can be causal-related, and the target $\rv{y}$ is included in $\vecrv{z}$ that determines $\vecrv{x}$ \cite{c:tcas}.
 Since the image $\vecrv{x}$ is a child of $\vecrv{z}$, each variable of $\vecrv{z}$ except $\rv{y}$ becomes co-parent of $\rv{y}$, indicating that when an image $\vecrv{x}$ is given to predict $\rv{y}$, $\rv{y}$ is correlated with every other variable of $\vecrv{z}$.
-However, the correlation between $\rv{y}$ and $\vecrv{z}$ does not imply intervening on every variable of $\vecrv{z}$ can succeed in attack, and we give the following Proposition to address this issue.
+To answer \emph{where to attack}, we investigate the connection between $\vecrv{z}$ and the conditional distribution $p_{M}(\rv{y}|\vecrv{x})$ through the following proposition.

 \begin{proposition} Given a SCM $M(\{\vecrv{x},\vecrv{z}\}, \allowbreak \{f,g\}, \{\vecrv{u}_x,\vecrv{u}_z\})$ where $\rv{z}_i=f_i(\mathrm{Pa}_i^M, \rv{u}_i)$, $\vecrv{x}=g(\vecrv{z},\vecrv{u}_x)$, and target $\rv{y}$ is included in $\vecrv{z}$, when interventions are conducted on the latent $\vecrv{z}$ to obtain a new SCM $M'(\{\vecrv{x},\vecrv{z}\},\{f',g\},\{\vecrv{u}_x,\vecrv{u}_z\})$, if the conditional distribution $p_{M'}(\rv{y}|\vecrv{x})\neq p_{M}(\rv{y}|\vecrv{x})$, then $p_{f'}(\vecrv{z})\neq p_{f}(\vecrv{z})$. \end{proposition}